Interlisp/Interlisp.github.io/README.md

 ./update_bibliography.sh
 ```

-This script will retrieve the bibliography from our Zotero site, format it appropriately and place the created file
+This script will retrieve the bibliography from our Zotero library, format it appropriately and place the created file
 in the appropriate location, the `data` directory.

 This completes all the setup required for `Hugo`.